taylorlowery/scwx-challenge/README.md

 For the purposes of this challenge, I assumed that all text input would be submitted as .txt files, and that the strings in the text input would be separated by standard english whitespace (ex: spaces, tabs, and newlines).
 I did not attempt to account for punctuation in this implementation, so punctuation characters are counted as part of a word(ex: "Hello!" is counted as a 6-letter word).
 Lastly, if there multiple words that tie for the longest length, the last word is printed.

 ## Description of Solution
 This solution centers around a Transposer class (transposer.py) that makes use of the methods in lib.utils.py to get all the .txt text files in a given directory, open and read each .txt file, find the longest string in each file, and transpose(reverse) that longest string.
 Finally, it prints the longest string and its transposition.
-Future improvements to this class could include methods for cleaning txt files before searching for the longest word (for example, to remove punctuation) or a different schema for splitting text than whitespace (for example, to accommodate Lao and Vietnamese documents).
+Future improvements to this class could include methods for cleaning text input before searching for the longest word (for example, to remove punctuation) or a different schema for splitting text than whitespace (for example, to accommodate Lao and Vietnamese documents).

-The solution works by passing a path to a .txt file or a directory.
+The solution works by passing a path to a .txt file or a directory to the project's main.py.
 If main.py is supplied a path to an individual .txt file, it will print the longest word found in that file and its transposition; if given a path to a directory, it will check the directory for .txt files and transpose() any that it finds.
 Bad paths and empty directories will print error messages.
 If supplied no path, main.py will print the transposition for a sample file that fulfills the example output as described in the challenge above.

 ## Prerequisites